codepath/site-week1-project1-flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+I want to give a huge shout out to my cohort mentors: Paige, Sammy and Ashaun.
+Also, I want to thank my cohort peers: Nara, Maria, Cesar, Khalid, Brian and David for helping me throughout this project.